Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic

 Moreover, in positive characteristic, reducing to the case of log smooth surfaces is not enough because the Bogomolov-Sommese vanishing theorem is not known even for such pairs.
-Proposition \ref{ext thm} asserts that $B_Y$ can be taken as $\lceil f^{*}B \rceil$, and this enables us to apply the Akizuki-Nakano vanishing theorem (Theorem \ref{Hara's vanishing}) when $B$ is ample.
-This is another reason we prove Proposition \ref{ext thm}. \end{rem} \begin{proof}[Proof of Proposition \ref{ext thm}] \textbf{Step~0.} Throughout the proof of this proposition, $\Omega_W^{[1]}(\log\,D_W)(-B_W)$ denotes $(\Omega_W^{[1]}(\log\,D_W)\otimes \sO_W(-B_W))^{**}$ for every surface pair $(W, D_W)$ and $\Z$-divisor $B_W$.
+Proposition \ref{ext thm} asserts that $D_Y$ can be taken as $\lceil f^{*}D \rceil$, and this enables us to apply the Akizuki-Nakano vanishing theorem (Theorem \ref{Hara's vanishing}) when $D$ is ample. \end{rem} \begin{proof}[Proof of Proposition \ref{ext thm}] \textbf{Step~0.} Throughout the proof of this proposition, $\Omega_W^{[1]}(\log\,B_W)(-D_W)$ denotes $(\Omega_W^{[1]}(\log\,B_W)\otimes \sO_W(-D_W))^{**}$ for every surface pair $(W, B_W)$ and $\Z$-divisor $D_W$.
 By Lemma \ref{push} (1), $\Phi$ is injective.
-Since $(X, \lfloor D \rfloor)$ is lc (see \cite[Proposition 7.2]{Gra}), by replacing $D$ with $\lfloor D \rfloor$, we may assume that $D$ is reduced.
+Since $(X, \lfloor B \rfloor)$ is lc (see \cite[Proposition 7.2]{Gra}), by replacing $B$ with $\lfloor B \rfloor$, we may assume that $B$ is reduced.
 Moreover, since the assertion of the proposition is local on $X$, we may assume that $X$ is affine.
 Therefore, it suffices to show that

 is surjective.